Ederson-Branco/streamlit_apps/README.md

 # streamlit_pdf_to_excel

-This app convert pdf into excel, but in a specific usage, <br>
+This app convert pdf into excel, but in a specific usage, that helps me in my work <br>
 so, for general use, will not work.